SkoolNotes/Taproot/2020BIO101/KBxSNPFinal.md

 - [Functional Analysis of Genetic Variation in Catechol-O-Methyltransferase (_COMT_): Effects on mRNA, Protein, and Enzyme Activity in Postmortem Human Brain](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1182110/)
 - [Correlation of the COMT Val158Met polymorphism with latitude and a hunter-gather lifestyle suggests culture–gene coevolution and selective pressure on cognition genes due to climate](https://www.jstage.jst.go.jp/article/ase/121/3/121_130731/_html/-char/en)
 - [Evolution in four dimensions: _Genetic, epigenetic, behavioral, and symbolic variation in the history of life_](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1265888/)

+%%
+### More Feedback

+> Huxley, Sorry, I should have been a bit more clear.
+I was asking you to revise the second paragraph of Part 3 to fully explain your reasoning there.
+If that's what you were trying to do in this comment, then yes I do think you can clarify further before incorporating it into the write-up: 1) Are you still using epsilon in the sense of the epsilon-greedy algorithm that you described, essentially "exploratory" behavior (in contrast to "exploitative" behavior)?
+If you're going to introduce this epsilon concept earlier in this Part (i.e. the second paragraph), you'd obviously need to define your terms.
+Or you could probably get your point across here without the analogy to the algorithm.
+2) It sounds like you might be proposing that there is group selection at work in maintaining both alleles in the population.
+It also sounds a bit like you're invoking the idea of balancing selection.
+If you are indeed thinking along these lines, can you ground your explanations in relation to those concepts?
+If you're not familiar with those and this is a separate line of speculation, then the areas in your reasoning that could use more explanation are: -why it can be assumed that there is some optimal mix of "warriors" and "worriers."
+How does that relate to both individual and group fitness and how do you expect those to interact? -how the balancing mechanism that you're proposing at the population level would actually work, i.e. what is the selection pressure that would tip the scales toward one phenotype and then back to the other based on changing ratios.

+%%